 Some teachers will resist the changes for a while.
 They will speak up in staff meetings and start up secret social media chat rooms in order to let off steam.
 One brave teacher will speak up a little too much and experience the wrath of the management team.

-Once staff realise that the consequences for wanting to debate issues that are affecting their wellbeing and workload, they think twice.
+Once staff realise the consequences for wanting to debate issues affecting well-being and workload are severe, they think twice.
 Defiance doesn’t last long.
 Teachers panic and mentally hide, and then move onto Stage 4.

 Stage 4: Tolerance

 This is where the real damage is done I’m afraid.
 The workload and accountability pressures by this point are in full swing and teachers know they can’t fight back.
 Most are too worried to contact their unions and those who do, don’t have the confidence the union will help them, so they give up.
 Staff now accept the school has changed and make a conscious decision (for the own sanity, professionalism and their personal relationships outside of school) to knuckle down and make the best of a crap situation.